523: Village of the Giants

 See above note on Clint Howard.

 “Ever heard of David and Goliath?”
-Yeah, a dopey cartoon thing, right?
+Yeah, a dopey cartoon-like thing, right?

 Davey and Goliath was a claymation TV series that aired from 1962 to 1977.
 It was developed by Art Clokey, creator of Gumby, for the Lutheran Church as a Christian show for children.

 Fannie Flagg (the stage name of Patricia Neal) is an actress and author best known for her novel Fried Green Tomatoes at the Whistle Stop Cafe.

 [Sung.]
 Life savers, life savers can’t be beat … –Hey, life savers …

 “Life Savers, Life Savers can’t be beat/Super flavors fun to eat/Hey, Life Savers!” is an ad jingle for Life Savers candy from the 1970s.